roger-twan/website/README.md

 npm run test
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view the result.

-## 📑 GitHub Pages & Action
+## 📑 GitHub Pages & Actions

-Integrated with Github Action, GitHub Pages will be automatically deployed while main branch has a push event.
+Integrated with GitHub Actions, GitHub Pages will automatically deploy whenever there is a push to the main branch.

-## 📊 Analysis
+## 🚀 Test Coverage

 Unit test coverage report has uploaded to Coveralls.
 See [here](https://coveralls.io/github/Roger-twan/lab?branch=main).

+## 📝 Change Log

+### 3.0.0 (2024-09-02)

+- New UI presentation, along with innovative technology and a new architecture.